ShaharTamir/ShaharTamir/README.md

 👋 Hi, I’m @ShaharTamir
 👀 I’m interested in solving problems, creating things and working with people!
-🌱 I’m currently learning JavaScript, NodeJS and MongoDB.
+🌱 Currently working in Python and SQL on ML projects at my job.

+- 4.5 years of experience:
-- 3.5 years of experience.
-Worked in C, C++ (2 years), Python, NodeJS and MongoDB (1.5 years).
+      - Worked in C, C++ (2.5 years) on embedded, real-time projects
+      - Javascript, Python, NodeJS and MongoDB (2 years) as a fullstack developer.
-- In the past year I've been teaching at a hands-on DevOps course - C, Python, virtualization and devops concepts, network, containers, virtual machines and cloud (VMware, AWS), orchestration tools, IaC tools, CI/CD, monitoring and databases.
+- In the past year I've been teaching at a hands-on DevOps course - C, Python, virtualization and devops concepts, network, containers (Docker), virtual machines and cloud (VMware, AWS), orchestration tools, IaC tools, CI/CD, monitoring and databases.

 - While fulltime job - took some courses in Computer Science at the Open University of Israel (July 2020 - July 2022),
 - Also know Java, Make, Bash, CSS and HTML.